AnyaAven/jobly/tickets.md

 # TICKETS
+1: wrote docstring for sqlForPartialUpdate
-1: Write a unit test for sqlForPartialUpdate
+2: Write a unit test for sqlForPartialUpdate